Imagen dinámica

 To put this into practice:

-1. Draw large and detailed objects near the bottom edge for the foreground.
+1. Draw large, detailed objects near the bottom edge for the foreground.

 2. Place medium-sized objects in the center for the middle ground.

-3. Place small and less detailed objects near the horizon for the background.
+3. Position small, less detailed objects near the horizon for the background.

 This technique not only creates depth but also guides the viewer’s gaze through your illustration, creating an interesting visual journey.